pmean/build-website/text/00/software-00.md

 I modified the fields for journal articles to include the PubMedID, and the URLs for the abstract, full text, and/or pdf formats of the article if they are available.
-I have a [PDF file describing these modifications](../details/Images/EndNoteReferenceTypes.pdf).

 I have an output style, "Formal web format with no abstract" that inserts html code automatically into any bibliography that I produce.